 Research for credit

 To receive course credit for conducting research, you must be involved in a biology-related, research project and not simply providing services that are only distantly related to research goals (e.g., washing glassware or preparing media).
 Students not completing their Senior Research Experience should register for BIOS 4699.
-Students who are completing their Senior Research Experience should register for BIOS 4690 or 4491.
-BIOS 4699, 4690, and 4691 can count towards a Biology major’s program of study; up to 6 credits of BIOS 4699 can count as Biology electives.
-Additional BIOS 4699 credits count as free electives.
-Your faculty mentor must provide permission for you to register for any of the research classes by emailing Benita Black (include student name and GT ID#); you can find full instructions on the Permits and Registration page.
+Students who are completing their Senior Research Experience should register for BIOS 4690.
+BIOS 4699 can count towards a Biology major’s program of study; up to 6 credits of BIOS 4699 can count as Biology electives, and dditional BIOS 4699 credits count as free electives.
+Your faculty mentor must provide permission for you to register for any of the research classes by emailing email@example.com (include student name and GT ID#); you can find full instructions on the Permits and Registration page.
 You and your professor must agree upon the number of hours for which you'll register; 1 credit hour equals 45 hours of work over the course of the semester, which works out to 3 hours per week per credit hour during the fall and spring semesters, or 4.5 hours per week per credit hour in the summer semester.
 After registering for the course, follow these instructions to change the default from one hour.

 Research for pay